florianeckerstorfer/florian.ec/source/_articles/2013-05-01-php-asynchronous-message-queue.md

 ---
 title: Implementing an asynchronous message queue in PHP with React
 tags: [ php, react, message queue ]
+summary: |
+    A fun exercise in programming.
+Implementing a asynchronous, non-blocking message queue in PHP.
 ---

 Unlike most other programming and scripting languages PHP does not support threads[^pthreads] and threads would be required to implement a truly asynchronous, non-blocking message queue.
 Challange accepted.